 Luminari Award

-The Luminari Award is our annual scholarship competition takes place between October and January.
-Please contact lumininari@luminari.org for more information or to apply.
+The Luminari Award is our annual scholarship competition that takes place between November and February.
+Please contact lumininari@luminari.org for more information.

 2023 Luminari Award Merit Scholars